Christopher Conselice: Research

-Galaxy Formation and Evolution
+Galaxy formation and evolution

 Conselice has been one of the pioneers in using the fact that the speed of light is constant to determine how galaxy evolution has occurred.
 With this assumption more distant galaxies appear as they did billions of years ago.
 His work has shown the role of merging in forming galaxies over cosmic time, finding that when the universe was a few billion years old a large fraction, up to 40% of galaxies, are undergoing a merger.
 This was later found to contribute a significant amount to the build up of galaxy mass over the history of the universe.

-Number of Galaxies in the Universe
+Number of galaxies in the Universe

 Conselice led a team in 2016 which showed that the number of galaxies in the universe was 2 trillion.
 This was roughly 10 times higher than previous estimates of 100-200 billion.
 This was carried out using deep Hubble Space Telescope observations of the deepest imaging surveys ever taken with the Hubble Space Telescope.
 This news story was the 6th most popular story in physical sciences in 2016.
 This result has implications for galaxy evolution as well as insights into the Olbers Paradox and the amount of background light in the universe.

-Intelligent Life in the Galaxy
+Intelligent life in our galaxy

 Conselice working with student Tom Westby developed a new methodology for calculating the number of possible communicating intelligent extraterrestrial civilizations there could be in our galaxy.
 This method was a major update to the Drake equation using the assumption that life and intelligent life form on other planets in the same way as it did on earth.
 This idea expands on the principles of Convergent evolution.
 Specifically, five billion years of uninterrupted evolution is needed.
 If these Communicating Extraterreestial Intelligent (CETI) civilizations can survive as such for on average of 100 years without destruction, similar to the current life-span of earth's communicating intelligence, then there should be $36^{+175}_{-34}$ actively communicating civilizations within our Galaxy.
 This assumption is called the Astrobiological Copernican Principle.

-Outreach and Editorial Work
+Outreach and editorial work

 Conselice was the "Research Notebook" columnist for the Astronomical Society of the Pacific's Mercury Magazine from 1999 to 2003.
 He has also written for other popular astronomy magazines such as Scientific American, Discovery, and Astronomy, as well as having published over 200 articles in refereed scientific journals.
 He has partaken in the I'm a Scientist, Get me out of Here! program in the UK, interacting with school-age children to describe and answer questions about science.

-Conselice's 2007 Scientific American article, "The Universe's Invisible Hand" appeared in the 2008 edition of "The Best American Science and Nature Writing.".
+Conselice's 2007 Scientific American article, "The Universe's Invisible Hand" appeared in the 2008 edition of "The Best American Science and Nature Writing."
 In 2014, Conselice published his first book about the discovery of galaxies, 'Galactic Encounters', with William Sheehan.

 Since 2010 he has been a Scientific Editor for the Astrophysical Journal and since 2018 the Lead Editor of the Galaxies and Cosmology corridor for the American Astronomical Society (AAS) Journals.